mkmat/CODE-GPSD-3D/README.md

         perl ./GPSD-3D -in=.benchmark-7-config -box=.benchmark-7-box -rp=0.0 -ro=1.0 -q=1

-As we did not specify -quiet, it should produce the following stdout:
+As we did not suppress stdout via -quiet, it should produce the following:

        _______________________________________________________________________________________________________________________________